Flooristics, LLC

 Share Button

-Laminate flooring is quickly becoming the material of choice for many residential and business owners that wan the high end look of hardwood or tile but want options that are more affordable.
-Thanks to top technology in manufacturing flooring material, laminate flooring gives the appearance and feel of more expensive material without the big price tag.
-However, like all flooring material, laminate flooring can run into a few problems, particularly where moisture is concerned.
+Laminate flooringbowing in laminates is quickly becoming the material of choice for many residential and business owners that wan the high-end look of hardwood or tile but want options that are more affordable.
+Thanks to top technology in manufacturing flooring material, laminate flooring gives the appearance and feel of a more expensive material without the big price tag.
+However, like all flooring materials, laminate flooring can run into a few problems, particularly where moisture is concerned.

-Concave laminate planks means the top, or finished, side of the flooring is bowed upward.
-If the flooring inspector looked at the plank at floor level, it would resemble and arch or a rainbow.
+Concave laminate planks mean the top, or finished, side of the flooring bows upward.
+If the flooring inspector looked at the plank at floor level, it would resemble an arch or a rainbow.
 Convex bowing happens when the top, or finished, side is bowed inward.
 The flooring inspector might liken a convex bowing to a U shape.
-Either way, concave and convex bowing means that moisture has gotten into the fibers of the laminates and affected the integrity of the construction.
+Either way, concave and convex bowing indicate that moisture has entered the laminate fibers and compromised the integrity of the construction.

 Flooring inspectors are the ones to help customers in need with their flooring issues.
 Knowing the different terminology and what to look for is the first step in helping to resolve flooring problems with laminates.